alicata/pc3/readme.md

 ![perc3ption](/docs/perc_vision.png)

 # pc3 - perception stream debugger
-Tool to continuously reveal the hidden structure and failure modes in perception streams from 3d sensors or synthetically generated data.
+Tool to continuously reveal the hidden changing structure and failure modes in perception streams, either from 3d sensors or procedurally generated.

 ## Overview
 3d vision sensors deployed in the field often require debugging or real-time inspection of failure modes.
 Generic point cloud visualizers are unsuitable for evaluating the contribution of individual input samples to failure modes.